a1k0n/a1k0n.github.io/_posts/2011-07-07-english-word-segmentation.markdown

 <script src="/js/wordseg.js">
 </script>

+*Oops, sorry, this post isn't ready yet.
+It accidentally showed up in the atom feed.*

 I discovered a neat little algorithm recently, and I wanted to share it.

 Say you're given a chunk of lowercase text with no spaces or punctuation in it.